HTML Concepts: Browsing Contexts

 This sounds fundamental and indeed, the browsing context is a key concept:

 A browsing context is where a user agent displays a document—which often is a tab or window, but can also be an iframe or frame.
-Every browsing context has its own DOM, origin, navigation and history, and also cookies.
+Every browsing context has its own DOM, origin, navigation and history, as well as cookies.

 That is, every site or app has a and its own browsing context—and that’s why this is such an important, yet also basic concept.